Maplewood Church of Christ

 We believe that there is just one God (Ephesians 4:4-6); that Jesus is God’s Son (Matthew 16:16,17); that salvation is obtained only through Jesus (John 14:6); that real faith leads to real obedience (James 1:22 and 2:24) and much, much more… But, one of the interesting things about us (and churches of Christ, in general) is that we actually have no written doctrinal statement, no set creed, no list of rules or “confession of faith” that you must ascribe to in order to belong.
 Instead, we just open the Bible and read and do what it says.
 We believe in baptism (Acts 2:38) into Christ for redemption of sins (Rom.
 6:3) where salvation is (2 Tim.
 2:10).
 When baptized into Christ, we were all baptized into the body of Christ, His church (1 Cor.
 12:13).
 We were not baptized into some manmade human religious organization, but into the church you read about in the Bible!

-After class, we come together for congregational singing, prayer, and communion.
+On Sunday morning, the first day of the week we come together for congregational singing, prayer, and communion.
 We take up a collection to support the work and mission of the church (including a special collection when there is a specific need).
-Then, just before the sermon, we dismiss children ages 3 through 3rd grade for “Kids Bible Hour” – a special time of kid-focused teaching and worship.
+Then, just before the sermon, we dismiss children ages 3 to 12 years old for “Kids Praise” – a special time of kid-focused teaching and worship.
 Meanwhile, older children and adults receive an honest and applicable message from God's word.
 At the end of the sermon, we will sing an “invitation song,” which allows you a chance to respond publicly or privately, as needed.
 After that, a closing song and closing prayer, then dismissed to visit and talk with one another in fellowship.